March 20, 2003

 Hubby and I arrived at the Double Door around 8:15pm.
 I was in the doorway showing my ID while Al was still looking in his wallet for his.
 Good thing too cause while I was waiting, someone who looked to be a Tour Manager, walked up and told one of the employees at the door that cameras were ok.

 WOOHOO!!
 Bonus for me because I ALWAYS bring mine with.
 Although, I didn’t bring any extra film with me so I had to be sparing with the 17 pictures I had left in my camera.
-Al paid and when I asked for a ticket stub from the person taking money he said there weren’t any and he gave Al two Jack Daniels playing cards! haha
+Al paid and when I asked for a ticket stub from the person taking money he said there weren’t any and he gave Al two Jack Daniels playing cards!

 I checked out the merch, only two shirts.
-I asked about a CD and was told not until September but that there were a couple songs on the MP3.com website.
+I asked about a CD and was told not until September but that there were a couple songs on the MP3 website.
 (I only knew of the one from the official site.)

 When the opening band, Steepwater, came on at 9pm I headed for front row center left.
-A friend of mine had told me they were really good and you know what?
+A friend of mine told me they were really good and you know what?
 They really were.
 The guitar player did a lot of the singing.
 What seemed to be their lead singer at first, mostly did a lot of harmonica playing.
 Their guitar player was SO GREAT!!!
 His hands were moving so fast during some of the songs it was amazing.
-I found out later that night that hubby had bought their CD.
+I found out later that night hubby bought their CD.
 After about 40 mins their set was over and now the wait for Hookah Brown.

 I didn’t really know what I was expecting from this show but the one thing I did expect didn’t really happen.
 I thought for sure there would be a lot of long drawn out jam songs but there really weren’t.
 Of all the songs they played, there was only one I didn’t care for.
 After their set, they left the stage for about 10 mins then came back out for 4 more songs.
 Those 4 songs lasted about 20-30 mins.
 At the start of the 4th song the crowd on Rich’s side of the stage started going crazy.
 I didn’t recognize the beginning intro but as Rich kept playing I SURE DID!!!